6 Bayesian Updating & Spatial Temporal Modelling

 , 15000

-or more iterations.
-Usually, shorter iterations yield low effective sample sizes after thinning/warm-up samples are discarded, which in turn, may lead to complications that may cause the rHAT
+function.
+Usually, shorter iterations yield low effective sample sizes after warm-up samples are discarded, which in turn, may lead to complications that may cause the rHAT

 to be above 1.05, or samples that won’t converge.
-Notice, how today we have used up to 60,000 iterations!
+Notice, how today we have used up to 10000

-This section computes and extracts the exceedance probabilities for the intercept & each independent variable in the order of Temperature
+This section computes and extracts the exceedance probabilities for the baseline relative risk for the intercept, and for each independent variable in the order of Temperature

 , Precipitation